QuickLogic-Corp/TinyFPGA-Programmer-Application/README.rst

 | CLI mode allows you to specify which port to use, and thus works even when the system does not report USB VID and PID.
 | This document focuses on CLI mode.

+**NOTE**

+| If the use-case involves loading the appfpga binary (with or without the m4app binary) which is now supported in this programmer application, then the bootloader needs to be updated on the QuickFeather.
+| The latest version of the bootloader can be built in the qorc-sdk (qf_apps/qf_bootloader or qf_apps/qf_bootloader_uart).
+| This needs to be first flashed using the programmer application to ensure support for load of the appfpga binary and the operating-mode spec (detailed below).
+| :code:`qfprog --port /dev/ttyX --bootloader /path/to/latest/qorc-sdk/qf_bootloader.bin --mode m4`
+|

 Help is available by running with the --help parameter:

 ::